 care system and lays the foundation to rise to future challenges as new knowledge

 and technologies occur.
 The program has established partnerships with several colleges

 and universities for baccalaureate degree completion, with RN-BSN degree options.

 A minimum grade of "C" is required in all science coursework; however, note that admission is competitive with grade point average being important.
-Laboratory science courses taken ten or more years prior to application for admission will not be considered.
+Laboratory science courses taken ten or more years prior to application for admission will require further evaluation.

 Licensed practical nurses, and students transferring from another nursing program who wish to be considered for admission to the traditional nursing program should contact the Nursing Office for information on advanced standing and challenge exams.
 Deadline for application is February 28.

-The LPN-RN Online Program is for currently licensed LPN's with two years full time work experience.
+The LPN-RN Online Program is for currently licensed LPN's with one year/2000 hours full time work experience.
 There are specific Admission Criteria and Deadline Dates to this competitive admission program that differ from the traditional program.
 This is a selective admission program and space is limited.
 Interested applicants should contact the Nursing Office for further detailed information.

 The Nursing program at Allegany College of Maryland has been designated as a Health Manpower Shortage Program.
 The Maryland State Department of Health and Mental Hygiene has determined certain health occupations in the state to be in short supply.
 The Maryland Higher Education Commission has designated educational programs that correspond to these health occupations to be eligible for the Health Manpower Shortage Program.
 Maryland residents from counties other than Allegany County who register in this eligible program will be charged the out- of-county tuition rate.
 However, these students may be eligible to receive reimbursement for a portion of the cost difference between the in-county and out-of-county tuition rates.
 Funding availability for this program is based on funding from the State of Maryland and is thus subject to change each semester.
 Some restrictions apply.
 More information can be obtained by contacting the Admissions Office.